How to Meet Credit Card Minimum Spend

 Pam

 Getting bonus points after meeting the minimum spend on a new credit card is what we are all about.
-Nothing beats getting 40,000-100,000 points just for opening a new credit card and using it to pay for daily expenses or for a big purchase item you may have to purchase.
+Nothing beats getting 40,000-100,000+ points just for opening a new credit card and using it to pay for daily expenses or for a big purchase item you may have coming up.

 Sometimes people want to open a credit card to get that bonus but worry that they can’t spend $2,000 or more in three months.
 It is actually easier than you might think.
 Think of the items you pay for monthly: